-What Happens to Dogs in Cargo During Layovers: Full Guide
+What Happens to Dogs in Cargo During Layovers — and Is It Safe?

 To better grasp the safety measures taken for dogs during layovers, it’s essential to understand how air travel works for pets and the conditions in cargo holds.